Ibrakadabra007/dev-misc-assets/README.md

 # dev-misc-assets
-support files and assets like:   configs, images, readmes, docs.
+support files for LogicApps and assets like:   configs, images, readmes, docs.